the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-resources.md

 Read more in this chapter: {ref}`cm-lay-summaries`.

-* Good example of how an abstract can be changed into a lay summary - [Perfecting that lay summary](https://bitesizebio.com/10871/perfecting-that-lay-summary/).
+* Good example of how abstract can be changed into a lay summary - [Perfecting that lay summary](https://bitesizebio.com/10871/perfecting-that-lay-summary/).

 **Readability tests:**
 * [Hemingway app](http://www.hemingwayapp.com/)